Skip to main content

 • 95% of our research impact is rated outstanding (Research Excellence Framework 2021, combining 4*, 3* and 2*submissions – Agriculture, Food and Veterinary Sciences).

-• In the National Student Survey 2024, 94% of our students said the course has developed the knowledge and skills they think they will need for their future (93.88% of responders from the Department of Food and Nutritional Sciences).
+• 100% of our students said the course has developed the knowledge and skills they think they will need for their future (National Student Survey 2025, responders from the Department of Food & Nutritional Sciences).

 You'll explore innovative food technology techniques, underpinned by the fundamental science of food and nutrition.
 Your studies will include: